Making sure children know they have a voice is an important task. Learn how to teach your child to be assertive, with peers or adults.

 As promised, he handed the seed—carefully wrapped in cloth—to his grandma, who proceeded to plant it straight in her yard.

-Your child might approach you with far-flung ideas, from why she thinks Saturn has rings to how long it’ll take to climb a mountain.
+Your child might approach you with far-flung ideas, from why she thinks Saturn has rings to how long it can take to climb a mountain.

 Don’t turn them down or explain why these theories aren’t possible.
 She’ll arrive at those conclusions on her own, and now isn’t the time for her to find out.
 Instead, she needs your support, to know you’ll listen and take interest in what she has to say.